Edward-Z-Chen/Festem_paper/2_PBMC3K/README.md

 - 2.8 Construct silver standard of DEGs based on housekeeping genes downloaded from https://housekeeping.unicamp.br/Housekeeping_GenesHuman.RData.

 **Remark**: For results in 2.3 and 2.4, we only provide a tidy version derived from 2.9 in the "results" folder.

+## Prerequisite

+- Download preprocessed data from xxx (recommanded) and place it under the **"results"** folder, OR download the original data from https://cf.10xgenomics.com/samples/cell/pbmc3k/pbmc3k_filtered_gene_bc_matrices.tar.gz.
+- Download housekeeping gene list from https://housekeeping.unicamp.br/Housekeeping_GenesHuman.RData and place it in **this** folder.